PROPERTY TAX EXEMPTIONS

 FIRST TIME HOME BUYERS – NEW CONSTRUCTION

 This exemption is a five-year decreasing exemption for first time home buyers of a newly constructed home.
 In the first year, half of the sales price of the home is used as the exempt amount.
-The exemption decreases incrementally in years two thru five (50, 40, 30, 20, and 10).
+The exemption decreases incrementally in years 2-5 (50, 40, 30, 20, and 10).
 Applicants need to prove residency and must not have owned a home/vacation home within three years of the purchase.
 There are caps on the applicant’s income and the purchase price of the home.
 For additional information regarding these maximum amounts, please contact: Nassau County Department of Assessment, 240 Old Country Road, Mineola, NY 11501, telephone (516) 571-1500.

 Click here for the First Time Home Buyers – New Construction Exemption Application.